endpoints-news/ep-fizzy/EP-README.md

 This is a customized fork of [Fizzy](https://github.com/basecamp/fizzy) for Endpoints News.

-## Customizations
+## Customisations

 ### Domain Restriction
 Access to the application is restricted to specific email domains only.
 This prevents unauthorized signups and logins.

 **Implementation:**
-- `app/models/concerns/domain_restricted.rb` - Centralized domain validation logic
+- `app/models/concerns/domain_restricted.rb` - Centralised domain validation logic
 - Allowed domains: `@endpoints.news` and `@endpointsnews.com`
 - Enforced on both signup and login flows
 - Validation at the Identity model level prevents any unauthorized account creation